mongodb/docs/source/custom-type.rst

 ^^^^^^^^^^^^^^^^^

-Consider the situation where, in addition to encoding :py:py:class`~decimal.Decimal`, we also need to encode a type that subclasses ``Decimal``.
+Consider the situation where, in addition to encoding :py:class:`~decimal.Decimal`, we also need to encode a type that subclasses ``Decimal``.
 PyMongo does this automatically for types that inherit from Python types that are BSON-encodable by default, but the type codec system described above does not offer the same flexibility.